 Takht-e Soleyman, also known as Azar Goshnasp Fire Temple, literally “the Fire of the Warriors”, is an archaeological site in West Azarbaijan, Iran.
 In the middle of the road between Urmia and Hamedan, very close to Takab city and 400 km west of Tehran.

 It is the holiest shrine of Zoroastrianism and an outstanding ensemble of royal architecture.
-It was founded at 6th century and integrated with Sasanians palatial architecture within a composition.
+It was founded in the 6th century and integrated with Sasanian’s palatial architecture within a composition.

-The site officially comprises one location, but there are 6 sub locations such Takht-e Soleyman with its fire temple and Anahita temple, the small hill Zendan-e Suleiman (‘Solomon’s prison’), a mountain to the east that served as quarry for the construction of the site, the archaeological mound Tepe Majid and Belqeis Mountain with a citadel.
+The site officially comprises one location, but there are 6 sub-locations such as Takht-e Soleyman with its fire temple and Anahita temple, the small hill Zendan-e Suleiman (‘Solomon’s prison’), a mountain to the east that served as a quarry for the construction of the site, the archaeological mound Tepe Majid and Belqeis Mountain with a citadel.

-From the beginning of spring to the beginning of summer is a good time to visit this site registered in UNESCO.
+The beginning of spring to the beginning of summer is a good time to visit this site registered by UNESCO.
 There are many green lands and gardens around Takht-e Soleyman and you can enjoy these views.